AhteshamBaje/Game/README.md

 # Game
-This is a similar game like STONE , PAPER & SISSOR.
+This is a similar game like STONE , PAPER & SCISSOR.